cca/vault_migration/readme.md

-# Repository Migrations
+# Repository Migration

-Tools, ideas, and data.
+Tools & ideas for migrating data from a MODS-based EQUELLA repository to Datacite InvenioRDM.

 Semantics: EQUELLA objects are _items_ with _attachments_.
 Invenio objects are _records_ with _files_.
 EQUELLA has _taxonomies_; Invenio has _vocabularies_.
 We use these terms consistently so it's clear what format an object is in (e.g. `python migrate/record.py item.json > record.json` converts an _item_ into a _record_).